When To Replace Bow String (Recurve-Compound)

-Safety is the biggest reason for keeping up with your bow’s maintenance and changing its strings regularly.
-If you don’t replace your bowstring in time, then it can break when you’re using it.
+Safety is the biggest reason for keeping up with your bow’s maintenance and you should replace bow strings regularly.
+If you don’t replace your bow string in time, then it can break when you’re using it.
 An unexpected break can damage your bow and injure you or others who are nearby.

-Another argument for changing your bowstring is that it will stretch over time.
-Some stretching is a normal part of breaking in your bowstring.
+Another argument for changing your bow string is that it will stretch over time.
+Some stretching is a normal part of breaking in your string.
 However, you don’t want it to stretch to the point of becoming less effective because it will negatively impact your hunting performance.

 It’s usually best to replace your compound bow strings every two to three years, depending on how often you use them.
 However, you should replace them sooner if you notice any damage or visible wear.

-Beyond looking at the bowstring, it’s also important to pay attention to the cables that connect the cams on a compound bow.
+It’s important to inspect the string and cables that connect the cams on compound bows.
 If any of them show signs of wear and tear, it’s best to replace them as soon as possible.

 Recurve bow strings can usually last upwards of three years, depending on how often you use your bow.
 You may be able to go even longer with proper care and infrequent use.